 Car rental companies in Flores (Azores)

-Unlike in other islands of the Azores, in Flores there are fewer options to rent a car, being present the two main local companies, which are the ones we recommend generally in the Azores.
-To find the best price, we recommend you use DiscoverCars and check very well the conditions of each company and not only the price:
+Unlike on other islands in the Azores, there are fewer car rental options on Flores.
+The island is home to the two main local companies—which we recommend—as well as some international companies such as Europcar and Avis.
+To find the best price, we recommend that you use DiscoverCars and carefully review each company’s terms and conditions, not just the price:

-We try to keep this post as up to date as possible but always check the information when booking as some of these conditions may have changed and Discovercars presents all the information in a clear and transparent way.
+We try to keep this post as up-to-date as possible, but always check the information when booking, as some of these terms and conditions may have changed, and Discovercars provides all the information clearly and transparently.

 Car rental prices in Flores (Azores)

 Prices for car rental in Flores vary depending on the number of days you rent a car, the season, the type of car and how far in advance you book.
-They rarely go below 25€ per day (although, especially in winter, you can get them for less) and, to give you an idea, in the summer of 2021 and 2022 they reached 100€ per day and we know several people who did not manage to rent a car because they left it to the last minute.
+They rarely go below 25€ per day (although, especially in winter, you can get them for less) and, to give you an idea, in recent summers prices have reached 100€ per day and we know several people who did not manage to rent a car because they waited until the last minute.

-Ideally, you should consult and compare all the companies with availability for your dates on DiscoverCars.
-Remember to check the rental conditions of each company (excess, insurance coverage, fuel policy, second driver or not included, reviews…) and not only the price.
+Ideally, you should check and compare all the companies with availability for your dates on DiscoverCars.
+Be sure to carefully review each company’s rental terms (deductible, what the insurance covers, fuel policy, whether a second driver is included or not, reviews, etc.)—not just the price.

-Also, a good thing is that in Flores there are no tolls so you will only have to count on the price of car rental and fuel to make an approximate budget of how much you are going to spend.
+Also, one good thing is that in Flores there are no tolls, so you’ll only need to factor in the cost of the car rental and gas to get a rough estimate of how much you’ll spend.

 What to consider when renting a car in Flores, Azores